code-check/skeleton-challenge-cli/README_en.md

  CLI app implementation, tests, input parameters, etc.}}

 ##### CLI
-Build the solution as a CLI application that receives arguments from `stdin` and returns the expected output to `stdout`.
+Build the solution as a CLI application that processes command line arguments and returns the expected output to `stdout`.
 See [YOUR_LANGUAGE].md for details on how to build a CLI application.

 #### Input Rules